therealmabuse/KeyForge-BTC/README.md

 # KeyForge-BTC
 KeyForge BTC is a powerful, multi-threaded Bitcoin private key scanner that can search for addresses matching a predefined target list.
 It supports multiple key generation modes, including random, sequential, and BIP39 mnemonic-based searches.
+Works on Windows and Linux systems - but has better performance on Linux.

 KeyForge BTC provides a fast and efficient way to scan vast ranges of private keys.